ATEA (Concept Design)

 Ascendance Flight Technologies was co-founded in January 2018 by four former members of the Airbus E-Fan team, Jean-Christophe Lambert (CEO), Benoit Ferran (CTO), Thibault Baldivia (Head of Operations) and Clement Dinel (Head of Propulsion).
 The E-Fan was one of the world’s first all-electric airplanes that flew across the English Channel by an electric plane on July 9, 2015.

 The idea to create the hybrid-electric VTOL airplane came from the founders after working on the E-Fan 2.0 two-seater all-electric prototype airplane when the project was cancelled in 2017.
-The founders left Airbus and created Ascendance Flight Technologies in 2018 to create and manufacture a hybrid-electric airplane on their own, providing a cleaner and safe aircraft for Urban Air Mobility (travel within an urban area) and for regional travel.
+The founders left Airbus and created Ascendance Flight Technologies in 2018 to create and manufacture a hybrid-electric airplane on their own, providing a cleaner and safe aircraft for Regional Air Mobility (RAM), meaning point-to-point VTOL city to city air travel.
+This type of aircraft will also be useful for city to rural VTOL air travel as well.

 The company's ATEA hybrid-electric vertical takeoff and landing (VTOL) airplane will be an innovative, low cost, low noise, safe and cleaner way for local and regional air travel.
 The aircraft is predicted to have low operational costs, a long range and will easily integrate into existing aviation infrastructure and regulations.